veereshkatageri/doc-as-code/user_guide/source/user_guide/display_code_snippets.rst

 Displaying code snippets
 ++++++++++++++++++++++++

-This page is intended to show how to use code snippets in doc as code.
+This page is intended to show how to use code snippets in doc-as-code.

 .. contents:: Table of contents
     :local: